Android 13 Battery Drain

 Always on Display has ‘always’ been notoriously infamous for draining an astronomical amount of battery juice.
 So as of now, it’s better to keep it disabled.

-2. Then go to Display > Lock Screen.
+1. First off, head over to Settings > Display > Lock Screen.

 FIX 3: Disable Mobile Data Always Active